When our kids were itty-bitty my husband Brad and I used to hold little hands a lot.

 My prayer today is that God would consider me a woman who walks faithfully with Him.

 I don’t want to be the girl who only reaches for His hand when the road is bumpy, when my checkbook is empty, or when my feet are stumbly.
-And I don’t want to be like the teenager who is embarrassed by her dad and only gives him attention in private or on occasion.
+And I don’t want to be like the teenager who’s embarrassed by her dad and only gives him attention in private or on occasion.
 I want to live with the faith of a child who acts justly, loves mercy, and daily takes the hand of her Father to face each moment, mountain, and memory right by His side.

 FOR YOUR REFLECTION and RESPONSE

 Read Colossians 3:1-17 to see some practical ways you can live out Micah 6:8.
-Then prayerfully consider which of the verses challenge you the most today.
-How should this inform your believing and behaving?
-Tell me about it here.